DarwinAwardWinner/ido-completing-read-plus/README.md

 All users should just use the master branch, or better yet, install from MELPA.
 The bleeding-edge branch is where I test experimental and unfinished features.
-Because ido-ubiquitous hooks deeply into the bowels of Emacs, a bug in ido-ubiquitous could easily freeze or crash Emacs entirely.
-Additionally, some bug only show up when ido-ubiquitous is installed and compiled as a package.
+Because ido-completing-read+ hooks deeply into the bowels of Emacs, a bug in ido-completing-read+ could easily freeze or crash Emacs entirely.
+Additionally, some bug only show up when ido-completing-read+ is installed and compiled as a package.
 So I test every new feature myself for some time on this branch before pushing to the master branch.
 If you report a bug, I might develop a fix for it on the bleeding edge branch and ask then you to try this branch.
 Otherwise, normal users don't need to think about this branch.

 # Running the tests #